 She is personally involved in several youth activities, including supporting students and mentoring young professionals.
 She is involved with the “Dignity Day” programme, which is led by Young Global Leaders of the World Economic Forum and focuses on re-enforcing the values of dignity in young people.

-In her tenure as CEO of Shanduka Group, she held directorships with a number of companies, including inter alia Lonmin Plc, Mondi, McDonalds SA, Coca Cola Shanduka Beverages, Macsteel and Helios Towers (Nigeria).
-She has been awarded the Forbes Woman Africa Business Woman of the Year Award and the Platinum Award by Motlekar Holdings BBQ Awards in 2014.
-In 2013 she was awarded a “Distinguished Achievement” by The Douglass Society, and the Africa Investors recognised Ms Mahanyele as a “Leading Africa Woman in Business of the Year” in 2012, 2011 Rutgers University conferred on her the “Rutgers Vision of Excellence Award”.
-In 2009 she was awarded the “Most Influential Woman in Government and Business by Financial Services”.
-And Wall Street Journal counted her among one of the “Top 50 women in the world to watch in 2008”.
-Ms Mahanyele was also selected as a Global Young Leader in 2007 by the World Economic Forum and awarded “Top in Project Finance, 2003” by the Association of Black Securities & Investment Professionals (ABSIP).
+In May 2016 Phuti became a member of the Rutgers University Hall of Distinguished Alumni.
+She has been awarded several accolades such as CNBC Africa’s All Africa Business Leaders “Woman of the Year Award” in 2019 and the Forbes Woman Africa “Businesswoman of the Year” Award in 2014.
+In 2013, she was awarded a “Distinguished Achievement” Award by The Douglass Society, and the Africa Investors recognised her as a “Leading Africa Woman in Business of the Year” in 2012.
+In 2011, Rutgers University conferred on her the “Rutgers Vision of Excellence Award”.
+In 2009, she was awarded the “Most Influential Woman in Government and Business” by Financial Services.
+The Wall Street Journal counted her among the “Top 50 women in the world to watch”.
+Phuti was also selected as a Global Young Leader in 2007 by the World Economic Forum.
+She was awarded “Top in Project Finance, 2003” by the Association of Black Securities & Investment Professionals (ABSIP).